clicalmani/tonka/docs/models.md

 #### first()

-As you can see, when the execution of an SQL command must produce several results, these will be made into a collection (we will discuss collections later).
-The first() method therefore the first value of the collection.
+As you can see, when the execution of an SQL command must produce several results, these will be made into a [collection](collection.md).
+The `first()` method therefore the first value of the collection.

 ```php
 Post::where('user_id = :id', ['id' => 1])